bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     Create a screenshot of the **report preview** page.
 Save the screenshot as `f1.png` and submit it with the other files of the solution.
 The screenshot shall include Visual Studio and the report preview.
 Verify that your **Neptun code** is visible!

+    Upload the changed Visual Studio project and its corresponding files too.

 ## Grouping and total value (5p)

 The report we created is very long, and it contains everything without structure.
 These are retail sales information: the amount of products sold each day.
 Let us group the data.